forrestyishichen/cmpe202-jinsho/README.md

 - distribution build
 - standalone build for desktop operating systems

+The game is using Tiled as the level editor.

 ### To run distribution

 To build, be sure you have [node](http://nodejs.org) installed.
 Clone the project: